 – For a richer flavor, substitute 1/4 to 1/2 cup red wine for some of the beef broth and let it simmer for 5-10 minutes before adding the meatballs.

-– We like the mini meatballs from Trader Joe’s or the ones from IKEA.
+– Try the mini meatballs from Trader Joe’s or the ones from IKEA.
 They tend to have a milder flavor than the frozen Italian meatballs, and work better for this recipe.

 – To make braised red cabbage: cut a large red cabbage into quarters and remove the hard white core.
 Slice each quarter into thin ribbons.
 Melt 2-4 tablespoons butter in a Dutch oven or large saucepan.
 Add the cabbage along with 2-3 tablespoons sugar (white or brown), 3 tablespoons apple cider or red wine vinegar, a pinch of ground cloves, a good sprinkle of salt, and a pinch of caraway seeds.
 Cover and let it cook over medium-low heat for at least 30 minutes, preferably 1 1/2 hours until the cabbage is very tender.